 You might have caught my variation on Martina Bex’s Word Race.
-Well, here’s an update that reaaaaaally gets students listening to the target language:
+While students certainly were hearing more target language, there were too many that went by too quickly while reading with enough repetition for the novice.
+Well, here’s an update that reaaaaaally gets students listening to the target language in a more structured, less-harried way:

 - Instead of one large word cloud with many English phrases from the text, create 4 smaller ones that each contain one true phrase from the text, and three other phrases.
 I’ve been doing 1 funny phrase, 2 possible phrases, and the 1 from the text itself.